Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 4. Threats to Zomato

 Last, under the segment of SWOT Analysis of Zomato, we have the Threat.
-These factors are important to consider as it protects the organisation from dealing with potential losses and more.
+These factors are important to consider as they protect the organization from dealing with potential losses and more.

 • Fragile Business Model – We can not forget that Zomato is the first one in this niche to arrive in the Indian market.
-It sure has the early mover advantage.
+It sure has the early-mover advantage.
 There was enough scope for the firm to exploit its business model in the international market.
-But lately, the company business model has somewhat turned fragile.
+But lately, the company’s business model has somewhat turned fragile.
 Any new tech company with enough knowledge and expertise in this field can now exploit the model.

 • Policies by the Government – Various issues like identity theft, cybersecurity, data privacy issues, etc have made the general public aware and really cautious about their online activity.
 Due to these reasons, governments are bringing up new policies and regulations for these internet platforms to follow.
 These policies really hinder the steady flow of the business model of the companies.